Mason-Grant/Investigating-Suspicious-Traffic-On-A-Target-Network/README.md

 * ***Wireshark setup*** Within the parrot CLI, I ran 'Sudo Wireshark' to start wireshark.
 Then I selected eth0 from the list of options as this is my primary interface.
 I applied a filter to the captured packets of 'HTTP || DNS' ,to Wireshark, to remove unwanted traffic from the list.
   * > This is vital as the moment you start running wireshark without a filter, the feed is filled almost instantly with 'noise' like arp requests, so in order to focus on the target traffic we need to apply this filter to work efficiently.
 * ***Generation of target traffic*** using a browser, I navigated to HTTP://neverssl.com in order to generate a DNS lookup and HTTP get request.
 I had to use the 'nslookup' command as my browser hid the DNS lookup from wireshark.
 * ***Analysis*** I discovered the DNS query(UDP port 53).
-Additionally, using the "Follow TCP stream" function I was able to locate the TCP handshake (SYN,SYN-ACK,SYN) and the HTTP get request conversation in clear-text.
+Additionally, using the "Follow TCP stream" function I was able to locate the TCP handshake (SYN,SYN-ACK,ACK) and the HTTP get request conversation in clear-text.

 **4. Findings**